Tempura vs Kakiage vs Karaage: What is the Difference?

 When it comes to traditional dishes that represent Japanese cuisine, many people will be reminded of “Tempura (天ぷら)”.

-The Difference: Tempura vs Kakiage vs Karaage
+Tempura vs. Kakiage vs. Karaage

-Kakiage vs Tempura
+Kakiage vs. Tempura

 But long and thin foods, such as asparagus and common bean, are formed into a bunch, battered, and deep-fried in oil.

-Karaage vs Tempura (Kakiage)
+Karaage vs. Tempura (Kakiage)